geo-systems/geo-systems.github.io/index.md

 ---
-layout: default
+layout: home
 ---

 <!-- # What is it? -->

-<strong>Geo Systems Dev PTY LTD</strong> is niche Australian software
+<strong>Geo Systems Dev PTY LTD</strong> is a niche Australian software
 application development studio.
-We focus on developing simple single-purpose utilities to make your professional life more efficient.
+We deliver simple single-purpose applications to make your professional life more efficient.
+We focus on functionality and simple user interface, not hype and marketing materials.

-Check out our pilot project <a href="/products/file-content-finder">File Content Finder</a>.
+Check out our pilot project
+<a href="/products/file-content-finder">File Content Finder</a>.

 Stay tuned for more details on our new products!